-A criminal defense attorney is a legal professional who specializes in defending clients charged with crimes.
+A Plano criminal defense attorney is a legal professional who specializes in defending clients charged with crimes.
 They work on behalf of the accused individual and are responsible for evaluating the evidence, interviewing witnesses, preparing legal documents, providing court representation and negotiating plea deals when appropriate.

-Criminal defense attorneys can be instrumental in achieving an acquittal or reducing the sentence imposed by a judge.
+Criminal defense lawyers can be instrumental in achieving an acquittal or reducing the sentence imposed by a judge.
 Depending on the situation, they may decide to challenge police procedures or seek to have evidence excluded from a trial, which could result in having your entire case dismissed.

 Ultimately, criminal defense attorneys strive to obtain results that minimize repercussions for their clients and minimize exposure to jail time or other negative consequences.
 Do not hesitate to let our criminal defense team at G.J.
 Chavez & Associates, P.C. protect your rights, freedom, and future.